 Exceptional Value Proposition

-Ford Transit vans usually cost $5,000-$15,000 less than similar Sprinters, both new and used.
-This value edge extends throughout ownership:
+Ford Transit vans often cost $5,000-$15,000 less than close Sprinters, both new and used.
+This value edge extends through the whole time you own the van:

 Lower Starting Cost: More van for your money means more budget open for build details and trips.

-Service Network: Ford's wide dealer network means service is open almost anywhere you might travel, giving peace of mind for long trips.
+Service Network: Ford's wide dealer network means service is open almost any place you might travel, giving peace of mind for long trips.
+Ford’s official Transit cargo van page highlights the brand’s extensive commercial dealer and service support network across the U.S.

 Parts Availability: Common Ford components mean easier and less expensive maintenance and repairs.